Saturday, 13 August 2022

 There should be 24 spokes on the wheel which could easily be sewed in with finer thread, but I left it open so that the coin face and date is clearly visible.

 I was pleasantly surprised that gluing everything together was accomplished in a single day!
-Today I merely filed in the gaps with extra leaves and flowers, and worked the pole.
+Today I merely filled in the gaps with extra leaves and flowers, and worked the pole.

 And I sewed down the coin instead of gluing it, to keep my options open.